Adapted projection operator technique for the treatment of initial correlations: Adapted perturbative expansions

 \subsection{Decomposition of bipartite states via positive environmental operators}

-Every bipartite statistical operator $\rho_{SE}\in \mathcal{S}\left(\mathcal{H}_{S}\otimes \mathcal{H}_{E}\right)$ can be written as \cite{Silva2019}
+Every bipartite statistical operator $\rho_{SE}\in\mathcal{S}(\mathcal{H}_{S}\otimes\mathcal{H}_{E})$ can be written as \cite{Silva2019}

 where the $\rho_{\alpha} \in \mathcal{S}(\mathcal{H}_E)$ are statistical operators on the environment and the $\omega_\alpha > 0$ are positive numbers, while the $D_{\alpha}$ are operators within the set $\hs$ of Hilbert-Schmidt operators on $\mathcal{H}_S$, i.e., the trace of the square of their absolute value is finite, but they are not necessarily positive.
 If the $D_{\alpha}$ are also positive operators, the state $\rho_{SE}$ in Eq.(\ref{eq:opd}) is a separable state \cite{Bengtsson2006}, and if in addition the $D_{\alpha}$ or the $\rho_{\alpha}$ or both are given by a family of orthogonal projections, $\rho_{SE}$ is a zero discord state \cite{Ollivier2001,Henderson2001,Modi2012} (according to, respectively, the asymmetric or the symmetric definitions for bipartite states).
-Nevertheless, we stress once more that every bipartite state, including any kind of classical or quantum correlations, possesses a decomposition as in Eq.(\ref{eq:opd}); such a decomposition can be constructed explicitly by means of frame theory \cite{Ali2000,Renes2004a}, which also allows one to connect in full generality the minimum number $\mathfrak{N}$ of terms with the rank of $\rho_{SE}$ \cite{Smirne2021b}.
+Nevertheless, we stress once more that every bipartite state, including any kind of classical or quantum correlations, possesses a decomposition as in Eq.(\ref{eq:opd}).
+Such a decomposition can be constructed explicitly by means of frame theory \cite{Ali2000,Renes2004a}, which also allows one to connect in full generality the number $\mathfrak{N}$ of terms with the rank of $\rho_{SE}$ \cite{Smirne2021b}.
+This implies that $\mathfrak{N}$ is limited by the dimensionality $d$ of the reduced system, being anyway bounded by $\mathfrak{N}\leq d^2$, for any dimensionality of the environment and initial system-environment correlations.

 The central point of interest for the characterization of open-system dynamics is that the decomposition in Eq.(\ref{eq:opd}) allows us to express the reduced state at time $t$ via a family of maps that are CPTP and that are defined on operators on $\mathcal{H}_S$ only.
 In fact, replacing Eq.(\ref{eq:opd}) into Eq.(\ref{eq:rst}), one gets